Salmon: Current Season Management

 - California Department of Fish and Wildlife California salmon fishing hotline: (707) 576-3429

 - Oregon Department of Fish and Wildlife Oregon salmon fishing hotline: (503) 947-6000

 - Washington Department of Fish and Wildlife Washington fishing hotline: (360) 902-2500

 2016-April 2017 Salmon Management

-- The SAFE document, Review of 2015 Ocean Salmon Fisheries; available early February and
+- The SAFE document, Review of 2016 Ocean Salmon Fisheries; available early February

-- The description of the Council’s proposed ocean salmon management alternatives for 2016 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them (Preseason Report II, Proposed Alternatives and Environmental Assessment Part 2 for 2016 Ocean Salmon Fishery Regulations; available March 22, 2016)
+- The description of the Council’s proposed ocean salmon management alternatives for 2017 and characterization of their expected impacts on ocean salmon fisheries and the stocks which support them (Preseason Report II, Proposed Alternatives and Environmental Assessment Part 2 for 2017 Ocean Salmon Fishery Regulations; available around March 22)

-- The STT’s analysis of the 2016 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce (Preseason Report III, Analysis of Council Adopted Management Measures for 2016 Ocean Salmon Fisheries; available April 22, 2016)
+- The STT’s analysis of the 2017 ocean salmon fishery management measures adopted by the Council for submission to the U.S. Secretary of Commerce (Preseason Report III, Analysis of Council Adopted Management Measures for 2017 Ocean Salmon Fisheries; available around April 21)